 WooCommerce is an open-source eCommerce plugin built for WordPress.
 It allows you to leverage the most powerful content management system (CMS) and use it to run an online store.

-WordPress is the most popular website builder on the planet powering 43% of all websites, and what many don’t know WooCommerce is the most popular eCommerce platform (yes even more popular than Shopify).
+WordPress is the most popular website builder on the planet, powering 43% of all websites, and what many don’t know is that WooCommerce is the most popular eCommerce platform (yes, even more popular than Shopify).

 Because of the open-source nature of WooCommerce, you can customize every aspect of your store and easily add custom extensions.